seek-oss/html-sketchapp-cli/README.md

 $ html-sketchapp --symbol-layer-middleware symbol.layer.middleware.js
 ```

+This assumes that your middleware is a JavaScript module that exports the function:

 ```js
 module.exports = (args) => { ... };
 ```

-However, in order to keep things streamlined, all documentation will refer to the config file usage.
+However, in order to keep the documentation streamlined, all examples will use the config file notation.

 #### Symbol Layer Middleware